Iron Cross (American band): Career

 Iron Cross formed in 1980, when Dante Ferrando met Sab Grey.
 Ferrando was previously in the band Broken Cross with Mark Haggerty.
 When Grey and Ferrando decided to start a new band, Grey suggested the name Iron Cross.
 The first lineup consisted of Grey on lead vocals, Haggerty on guitar, Ferrando on drums and John Falls on bass guitar.
 This lineup lasted a very short time, with Falls leaving after Iron Cross's early show at American University.
 After Falls' departure, the band went through two more bassists before settling on Wendel Blow, the former bassist for the D.C. hardcore punk band State of Alert.
 The only non-skinhead in the band was Ferrando, who maintained a spiky punk hairstyle.
 The band's fourth lineup lasted until just after the recording of their first EP, Skinhead Glory.
 That EP features their signature song "Crucified", which was later covered by many Oi! and hardcore bands.

 After Blow left the band, he was replaced by John Dunn.
 Dunn had been an original member of the D.C. skins and was close friends with the band's members.
 Dunn left the band just before the release of their second EP, Hated and Proud.
 He was replaced by Paul Cleary, who was a founding member of the D.C. bands Trenchmouth and Black Market Baby.
 The 1982 Dischord Records compilation Flex Your Head introduced three Iron Cross songs to an audience beyond the eastern United States.

 In 1985, after further lineup changes that left Grey as the only original member of Iron Cross, the band broke up.
 Ferrando formed the band Gray Matter with Haggerty.
 Haggerty went on to play with the bands 3 and Severin.
 Ferrando also played in the band Ignition and is now the owner of the D.C. club The Black Cat.
 Falls joined the band Egypt Central.

 New lineup

 In 2001, Iron Cross re-released their EPs and previously unreleased material in the form of the full-length CD Live For Now.
 Grey played with The Royal Americans (a rockabilly-style band).

 A split release with British Oi! band Combat 84 was planned for release on GMM Records in 2002, although this recording never materialized.
 The mini-album Two Piece and a Biscuit, featuring four songs from Iron Cross and three from The Royal Americans, was released in 2007 on 13th State Records.

 By 2009, the lineup was: Sab Grey on vocals, Scotty Powers on drums, Dimitri Medevev (d.
 2012) on bass, Mark Linskey on guitar and Shadwick Wilde on guitar.
-This group recorded two songs for a split EP with the band Keyside Strick, which Koi Records released as Koi Records Split Vol. 5.
+This group recorded two songs for a split EP with the band Keyside Strike, which Koi Records released as Koi Records Split Vol. 5.

 In 2012, Skinflint Records released the Iron Cross EP Est. 1980.